As the season changes so may some of our health and safety concerns.

 Fall is here and the days are getting shorter.
 With less hours of daylight, many of us may get less physical activity.
 We may also spend more time snacking in front of the television, or eating bigger meals as the festive season gets underway.
 The beginning of fall also signals the start of cold and flu season.
 Our children are back in school or daycare, which is not only a change in routine, but can also increase the chances of spreading germs.

 As our regular routines and activities change, so will our health concerns.
-It is important you have the information you need to take care of yourself and your family and to continue to eat healthy and stay active.
+Having the information you need to take care of yourself and your family and to continue to eat healthy and stay active is important.
 Learn how to stay safe and healthy this fall.

 Back to School